Axway/amplify-central/content/en/docs/manage_product_foundry/integrate_cli_api.md

 Plans define the limitations and subscription details of how API Consumers can use your products.
 A plan:

 * Defines quota limits that indicate how many transactions an API consumer can use.
 * Indicates which assets resources in the product that the quota is applicable to.
-* Determines whether the plan is free or paid
+* Determines whether the plan is free or paid.

 This example creates a free plan for the product: